 Why Do Cat Bites Get Infected?

-There is pathogenic bacteria in those fangs, and that means that when your wound closes up, it’s likely to lead to abscess later.
+There are pathogenic bacteria in those fangs, and that means that when your wound closes up, it’s likely to lead to abscess later.
 When you receive a deep wound from your cat’s teeth, you’re going to need to go on an antibiotic to clear the bacteria from your skin.

 Do Cats Re-grow Their Teeth?